How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 • Investors with a registered Lao company who qualify for the NI-B2 business visa through the official investor route

-• Foreign spouses of Lao nationals prepared for the complex marriage registration process required before an SP-B3 visa can be issued
+• Foreign spouses of Lao nationals prepared for the complex marriage registration or endorsement process required before an SP-B3 visa can be issued

 • Formally employed foreigners with a Lao-registered employer and employment contract, who qualify for the LA-B2 through official employment channels

-Laos is a harder fit for anyone seeking fully passive, zero-paperwork residency — though the agent-managed model largely addresses this for an annual fee.
+Laos is a harder fit for anyone seeking fully passive, zero-paperwork residency — though the sponsored model largely addresses this for an annual fee.

 Laos Long-Stay Options: An Overview